basho/riak_kv/docs/NextGenREPL.md

   - If the fetch returns an actual tombstone object, this is relayed back to the sink worker.

-  - If the fetch returns a replication reference with the flag `to_fetch`, the `riak_kv_get_fsm` will continue down its standard path, and fetch the object which the will be returned to the sink worker.
+  - If the fetch returns a replication reference with the flag `to_fetch`, the `riak_kv_get_fsm` will continue down the standard path os states starting with `prepare`, and fetch the object which the will be returned to the sink worker.

   - If the fetch returns a replication reference with a vnode reference (to indicate a potentially cached object), a `fetch_repl` request will be cast to the specific vnode (the original co-ordinator), and the `riak_kv_get_fsm` should transition to the `waiting_vnode_fetch`.
-The vnode on receipt of a `fetch_repl` request should try and receive the object from the cache, and otherwise return the object from a backend GET.
+The vnode on receipt of a `fetch_repl` request should try and retrieve the object from the cache, and otherwise return the object from a backend GET.
 The response will then be sent back to the `riak_kv_get_fsm` and relayed back to the sink worker.

 - If a successful fetch is relayed back to the sink worker it will replicate the PUT using a local `riak_client:push/4`.
 The push will complete a PUT of the object on the sink cluster - using a `riak_kv_put_fsm` with appropriate options (e.g. `asis`, `disable-hooks`).

   - The code within the `riak_client:push/4` follows the behaviour of the existing `riak_repl` on receipt of a replicated object.

-- If the fetch and push request fails, the sink worker will report this back tot he `riak_kv_replrtq_snk` which should delay further requests to that node/queue so as to avoid rapidly locking sink workers up communicating to a failing node.
+- If the fetch and push request fails, the sink worker will report this back to the `riak_kv_replrtq_snk` which should delay further requests to that node/queue so as to avoid rapidly locking sink workers up communicating to a failing node.

 ### Full-Sync Reconciliation and Repair - Step by Step